 Use the counseling department only when necessary (to sign

-you know a good counselor, use him and avoid all others.
+you know a good counselor, use him.

 My advice #2